julia-bindi/bug_classifier/README.md

 # Bug classifier

 This projet has the object of create e model to define the severity of a bug report based in the past.
-All the step are described on file 'classifier.iypnb' with the results founded in this study.
+All the step are described on file 'classifier.iypnb'.